By Kylan Gibbs, CEO and Co-founder, Inworld AI

 - BAAs available on enterprise contracts.
 Required for HIPAA-covered entities.

-For most healthtech use cases, SOC 2 + GDPR + on-prem is the right pattern.
-HIPAA compliance is a function of your overall system; we provide the infrastructure layer that supports it.
+For patient intake use cases, SOC 2 + GDPR + on-prem is the right pattern.
+HIPAA compliance is a function of your overall system; Inworld provides the infrastructure layer that supports it.

 Architecture: A Patient Intake Voice Agent